 Mode 0 and Mode 3 are also supported for DDR commands.
 In DDR commands, the instruction bits are always latched on the rising edge of clock, the same as in SDR commands.
 However, the address and input data that follow the instruction are latched on both the rising and falling edges of SCK.
-The first address bit is latched on the first rising edge of SCK following the falling edge at the end of the last access latency (dummy) cycle.
+The first address bit is latched on the first rising edge of SCK following the falling edge at the end of the last instruction bit.
+The first bit of output data is driven on the falling edge at the end of the last access latency (dummy) cycle.

 SCK cycles are measured (counted) in the same way as in SDR commands, from one falling edge of SCK to the next falling edge of SCK.
-In mode 0 the beginning of the first SCK cycle in a command is measured from the falling edge of SCK because SCK is already low at the beginning of a command.
+In mode 0 the beginning of the first SCK cycle in a command is measured from the falling edge of CS# to the first falling edge of SCK because SCK is already low at the beginning of a command.